MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-simulations.md

     - For **Microsoft default positive reinforcement notification**, select **Do not deliver**, **Deliver after campaign ends**, or **Deliver during campaign**.
     - For **Microsoft default training reminder notification**, select **Twice a week** or **Weekly**.
   - **Actions**: If you select :::image type="icon" source="../../media/m365-cc-sc-view-icon.png" border="false"::: **View**, a **Review notification** page opens with the following information:
     - **Preview** tab: View the notification message as users see it.
-      - To view the message in different languages, use the **Select notification language** box.
+To view the message in different languages, use the **Select notification language** box.
-      - Use the **Select payload to preview** box to select the notification message for simulations that contain multiple payloads.
     - **Details** tab: View details about the notification:
       - **Notification description**
       - **Source**: For built-in notifications, the value is **Global**.
 For custom notifications, the value is **Tenant**.